Pfeiffer Vacuum rejects Busch Group's efforts to win board seats

-FRANKFURT, June 8 German pump maker Pfeiffer Vacuum's management on Thursday criticised efforts by bidder Busch Group to win supervisory board seats as part of a takeover.
+FRANKFURT, June 8 (Reuters) - German pump maker Pfeiffer Vacuum's management on Thursday criticised efforts by bidder Busch Group to win supervisory board seats as part of a takeover.

 In a statement, Pfeiffer Vacuum Chief Executive Manfred Bender said, "We continue to take a critical view of a possible attempt on part of Busch Group to seize disproportionately high representation on the supervisory board."